 “I decided I need to get off this drug.
 At my annual checkup my doctor said fine, but let me give you 30 mg for a month (I was on 60 mg.)
 Then you should be fine.

 “NO. I am on my 3rd day and as everyone else has said on this website, I am going a bit crazy.
 I threw up the first day.
 I had the brain zaps, crying and the shakes to name a few!
 I have been drinking tons of water and trying to eat lots of fruits and veggies.
-I took a long Epson Salt bath with peppermint oil to try and sooth my pain.
+I took a long Epsom Salt bath with peppermint oil to try and soothe my pain.

-“Thank You so much for sharing the idea of opening the capsule and removing the small white balls and weaning that way…who knew?”
+“Thank you so much for sharing the idea of opening the capsule and removing the small white balls and weaning that way…who knew?”

 Occasionally, patients may need to stay on antidepressant medication for many years.
 Others may need to be on such drugs indefinitely.
 But for those who wish to get off their medicine, there are no good guidelines for gradual tapering.
+It is past time for the FDA to require research on safe strategies to help patients get off antidepressant medications.

 You may be interested in our podcast “Are We Medicating Normal Emotions?” in which we speak with a psychiatrist about the withdrawal phenomenon.
 And our Show 1389: Getting Off the Medication Treadmill may also be helpful.

-Share Your Own Antidepressant Withdrawal Story
+Share Your Own Antidepressant Withdrawal Story:

 If you needed to stop an antidepressant medication for any reason, please share your experience in the comment section below.
+If you think this article is important, please pass it on to family and friends.
+Just scroll to the top of the page and click on the icons for email and/or social media.